So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 Palacio Barolo was inspired by Dante’s 14th-century poem, Divine Comedy.
 Dante’s ashes were supposed to end up here, but that never happened.
 The building is divided into three parts that represent the stanzas of Divine Comedy.
 The basement and ground floor are Hell, the first to fourteenth floors are Purgatory, and floors 15 to 22 are Heaven.
 There are amazing views of Buenos Aires from the lighthouse at the top of the building.
 I’ve written a post on what to expect when you go inside Palacio Barolo.

 You might even get lucky and your visit to Buenos Aires may coincide with one of the unique evening and night tours held with a tango show and wine tasting.
-This tour arranges these special evening events or you can book directly online.

 Address: Avenida de Mayo 1370